 I’ve been traveling solo how many years?

-My mistake: I didn’t check the hotel out on Google’s Street View before booking.
+My mistake: I didn’t check out the hotel on Google’s Street View before booking.

 So yes, there are solo travel mistakes to be made, even by those of us who have put on many miles traveling alone.
-I thought it worth taking a moment to review solo travel from the perspective of what one should NOT do rather than what one should do.
+I thought it worth taking a moment to review solo travel from the perspective of what one should not do rather than what one should do.